 How Might Social Security Office Closings Impact Disability Approval Wait Times for New Applicants?

 The average Social Security disability claim-processing time in 2020 is 132 days.
-Now that Social Security offices nationwide are closed, we expect average wait times to grow longer in the coming weeks.
-What’s more, that 132 days is how long it takes from the date you apply to hear whether you’re approved or denied.
-It’s not how long the average person waits to get approved for benefits, in other words.
-If you apply on March 1, 2020 and the SSA approves your claim, expect your first payment in August 2020.
+While Social Security offices nationwide remain closed, expect even longer average wait times.
+What’s more, that 132 days is how long it takes from the date you apply to hear back from the SSA.
+It’s not how long the average person waits for claim approval, in other words.
+If you apply on March 1, 2020 and get approved, expect your first payment in August 2020.
 However, if the SSA denies your claim, you still have 60 days to appeal.

-Reconsideration is the first appeal stage, and it adds another 103 days to your overall wait time.
-If your first appeal succeeds, you’ll wait an average of 235 days total for approval.
-Add in some time to file your appeal, and you’ll likely get your first SSD payment in November or December 2020.
-And if the SSA denies your request for reconsideration?
+Reconsideration is the first appeal stage, and it adds another 103 days to your wait time.
+If yours succeeds, you’ll wait an average of 235 days for approval.
+Add in time to file your appeal, and you’ll likely get your first SSD payment in November or December 2020.
+And if the SSA denies your first appeal?
 Then your wait time grows much longer, unfortunately.
 Every state has its own court calendar, and you’ll have to wait months or years to schedule an appeals hearing.
-If you get to this stage, expect to wait anywhere from 1-3 years to plead your case before a judge.
+If you get to this stage, expect to wait anywhere from 1-3 years for your court date.

 No matter how strong you think your disability claim is, talk to a lawyer before you apply.
-Every disability lawyer works on contingency and offers free, no-obligation consultations to answer all your claim questions.
+Every disability lawyer works on contingency and offers free, no-obligation consultations.
 Attorneys won’t charge anything up front to file your SSD application.
 If the SSA denies your claim, then you owe $0 in legal assistance.
 And if you do get approved for benefits, then you’ll only pay a small, one-time fee.
+Determined to apply on your own?
+We recommend Real Tactics for Filing Your Disability Claim, written in plain, easy to understand language by someone who got approved for benefits herself.